O2A: One-shot Observational learning with Action vectors: Conclusion

+We have presented O\textsubscript{2}A, a method for observational learning of robotic manipulation tasks from a single (one-shot) demonstration.
+The method works by extracting a perceptual representation (the action vector) from videos using pre-trained action vector extractor.
+Our analysis shows that the pre-trained action vector extractor can generalise to unseen robotic manipulation tasks.
+Also experiments in simulation and with a real robot show that O\textsubscript{2}A can perform well under different domains shifts and outperforms baseline approaches.

+A limitation in our work is the number of trial executions required to learn a task.
+It would be interesting to see if we can map the action vector from the demonstration directly to a initial near optimal solution.
+Another future direction will be to use additional sensing modalities like touch or audio for situations where the demonstrations are not visually observable (e.g. due to occlusion).
+Also, it would be interesting to study pre-training on generic action datasets for other robotic manipulation problems.
+Such pre-training could potentially address the lack of large ImageNet~\cite{simonyan2014very} like datasets of robotic manipulation task videos.
+Finally it would be exciting to extend O\textsubscript{2}A to multi-step manipulation tasks.
+One approach to tackle this could be to decompose these tasks into single-step tasks learnt using the current method, within a curriculum learning framework.

-The authors would like to place their acknowledgements to Mohammed abdellathif, Matteo Leonetti, Wissam Bejjani, Rebecca Stone, Mohammed Alghamdi, Hanh Tran and Mohammad Kaykanloo for their support and fruitful discussions.
+\textbf{Acknowledgement}: The authors would like to appreciate Mohammed abdellathif, Matteo Leonetti, Mehmet Doger, Wissam Bejjani, Rebecca Stone, Mohammed Alghamdi, Hanh Tran and Mohammad Kaykanloo for fruitful discussions on our work.